Main Policy Content

 For material that is marked PSUL Property:

 - All material to be recycled or reused must be marked WITHDRAWN in the WorkFlows record.
 Records must be updated by the originating library with no exception.
 Annex staff will NOT review or update records; this work must be completed before sending WITHDRAWN materials to the Annex for recycling.
-See the Cataloging and Metadata Services Withdrawal Procedure for complete withdrawal instructions.
+See the Cataloging and Metadata Services Withdrawal Procedure (staff site) for complete withdrawal instructions.

 - All Circulation cards, slips or any record that contains personally identifying information about a user must be removed and destroyed at the originating library using the Penn State Blue Bag Program.

 - Seal the box with ULINE carton sealing tape #S700 Color: GREEN.

 - Clearly label the box WITHDRAWN.